ghagl/Gurich/readme.md

 You might need to make a rule for udev in order to avoid running gurich with root privileges, on GNU/Linux-based systems.

-## Thanks to
-Serge V Shistarev for the PPD file, but due to licensing difficulties there is instead a script for the actual PPD file.